1040 West Georgia Street, Suite 2100

 Administrative and Public Law – The firm has a diverse public law practice, which includes acting for and against provincial and federal administrative tribunals and ministries in judicial review proceedings, administrative appeals, marketing board proceedings, constitutional challenges, and permit hearings.

-Randy Kaardal Q.C. has broad experience in public law disputes, with an emphasis in human rights and employment disputes, and representing public bodies and professional regulatory tribunals.
-He has extensive experience in judicial review proceedings.
-Michael Stephens is an annual contributor to the Continuing Legal Education’s Annual Review of Law and Practice in the area of Administrative Law, and has experience before administrative tribunals and courts in judicial review proceedings.
+Randy Kaardal Q.C., Michael Stephens and Ryan Dalziel, Q.C. have broad experience in administrative and public law disputes and representing public bodies and professional regulatory tribunals.
+They have extensive experience before administrative tribunals and courts in judicial review proceedings.
+Michael Stephens is an annual contributor to the Continuing Legal Education’s Annual Review of Law and Practice in the area of Administrative Law.
 Claire Hunter, Q.C. has an active marketing board practice and has acted in a wide variety of legal challenges to administrative decisions.
-Randy Kaardal, Q.C., Bill Smart Q.C., and Brent Olthuis have experience practicing before professional regulatory tribunals, including representation of both professional associations and their members.
+Randy Kaardal, Q.C., Bill Smart Q.C., and Brent Olthuis have experience practicing before professional regulatory tribunals, including representation of both professional associations and their members

 Aboriginal Law – Counsel from Hunter Litigation Chambers have been in the forefront of the development of a body of Aboriginal Law in British Columbia, representing industry and government in responding to claims of Aboriginal rights and title.